chenjintaozju/chenjintaozju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 In 2025, I obtained my PhD from the School of Computer Science and Technology at Zhejiang University, under the supervision of Professor Jianwei Yin and co-supervised by Professor Shuiguang Deng and Professor Mingshuai Chen.
-My primary research focuses on service computing, service regulation and GNN.
+My primary research focuses on service computing, service regulation and AI4Regulation.

 For students who are interested in joining our research group as a Master’s student or intern, please feel free to contact me via email: chenjintao \[AT\]  zju [dot] edu [dot] cn.